stathisg/hello-in-all-languages/assets/readme.txt

 == Upgrade Notice ==

-= 1.0.3 =
+= 1.0.4 =
-Please upgrade to use version 3 of the IPInfoDB geolocation API.
+Please upgrade to fix a wpdb warning appearing in newer versions of WordPress.